-ANALYSIS:
+ANALYSIS

 The City's CIP is an important fiscal planning tool for public infrastructure projects.
 The City's CIP includes a vision for short and long-range development, maintenance, improvement and building of new infrastructure assets to benefit residents, businesses, property owners and visitors.
 Although the City's CIP is updated annually, it also separately includes projects planned over the five-year timeframe and provides an overview of works in progress.
-The proposed CIP includes a number of projects that implement various policies, objectives, and programs identified in the 2015-2035 General Plan.
-The list of proposed projects generally fall into five categories: (1) Facilities, (2) Parks, (3) Parkways and Medians, (4) Streets, and (5) Transportation projects.
-The CIP projects planned for next fiscal year are listed in the attachment to this report - "FY 2024-2025 One-Year Summary of Capital Improvement Projects" (Attachment 2).
-CIP projects planned for the next five years (FY 2024-25 to FY 2028-29) are also listed in the attachment to this report - "Five-Year Capital Improvement Projects" (Attachment 3).
+The proposed CIP includes projects that implement various policies, objectives, and programs identified in the 2015-2035 General Plan.
+The proposed projects are generally in five categories: (1) Facilities, (2) Parks, (3) Parkways and Medians, (4) Streets, and (5) Transportation projects.
+The CIP projects planned for next fiscal year are listed in the attachment to this report - "FY 2025-2026"

+One-Year Summary of Capital Improvement Projects" (Attachment 2).
+CIP projects planned for the next five years (FY 2025-26 to FY 2029-30) are also listed in the attachment to this report - "Five-Year Capital Improvement Program" (Attachment 3).

-The following paragraphs correlate the proposed project types with applicable General Plan goals, objectives, and policies:
+The following paragraphs correlate the proposed project types with applicable General Plan goals, objectives, and policies for the upcoming one-year FY 2025-26 CIP: